Accessibility at our annual 3Arts Awards event:

 - Deaf Communication by Innovation: Chicago-area business providing interpreting, captioning, video production, and consulting services, as well as ASL instruction.

-- Efficiency Reporting: Provides real-time captioning and speech-to-text transcription services.
+- Efficiency Reporting: Provides real-time captioning and speech-to-text transcription services (also known as "CART" services).

 - Amara: Website service that allows you to caption your own videos for free, or have them transcribed and captioned for you.